Guitar Basics: How To Get Started Playing Guitar

 Strumming Chords

-Strumming is a way of playing chords rhythmically in order to provide an accompaniment for other musicians or singers.
-It is an essential basic technique for rock & pop guitarists.
+Strumming is a way of playing chords rhythmically in order to provide an accompaniment for other musicians or singers, and is an essential basic technique for most guitarists.
+Accompaniments to many famous songs can be played with as few as three chords.

 Lead Guitar

-Lead guitar solos are usually built on guitar scales, such as the major scale, pentatonic scale or blues scale.
+Lead guitar solos are usually built on scales such as the major scale, pentatonic scale or blues scale.

 Riffs